pablocid/docs/plugins/plugin-sanity-check.md

 That same sample’s demo-angular app shows how to set up and test webpack in NativeScript apps that use Angular.

-## Checking whether the application that has your plugin installed will be successfully built for Android and iOS
+## Checking Whether the Application That Has Your Plugin Installed Will Be Successfully Built for Android and iOS

 Perhaps the most important sanity checks is whether the demo application consuming the plugin can actually be built.
 NativeScript supports Android and iOS so both platforms should be covered.
 The recommendation is to build with latest SDK for Android and iOS.

 The NativeScript command for building Android and iOS apps is:

-`tns build Android` and `tns build ios`
+`tns build android` and `tns build ios`

-More details regarding building project with NativeScript CLI can be found [here](https://github.com/NativeScript/nativescript-cli#build-your-project).
+Read more details regarding [building project with NativeScript CLI](https://github.com/NativeScript/nativescript-cli#build-your-project).

-## Executing all sanity checks on every code change of your plugin’s repository
+## Executing All Sanity Checks on Every Code Change of Your Plugin's Repository

 Travis CI is a great way to automate plugin’s sanity checks.
 It is free for open-source projects.
 More details can be found in [Travis CI documentation](https://docs.travis-ci.com/).
 Travis CI will boot a virtual machine and execute commands based on the provided configuration in your `.travis.yml` file.